 3. Feeding can cause waterfowl to lose their natural fear of humans.

 For many wild animals, survival is contingent upon maintaining a healthy fear of humans.
 Feeding waterfowl can quickly cause them to lose their sense of fear and puts them at greater risk.
 While the food providers may have the best of intentions, the ducks still have to survive in a world filled with hazards.
 On an urban landscape full of dogs, cats, cars, and people, the duck or goose that maintains its innate "wildness" ultimately has the best chance for survival.

 4. Feeding waterfowl can lead to dietary and nutritional problems for the birds.

 The age-old practice of feeding ducks and geese stale bread, pastries, cookies, and various other assorted types of junk food can cause significant health problems for the birds.
 Even if the food is fresh, the highly processed foods provide little or no nutritional value and may actually contribute to starvation among waterfowl.
 Spoiled and moldy foods can impact their health just as it does for humans.
 Ducks and geese are far better off building their reserves by moving from location to location in search of a healthy natural diet than they are living on foods that we would never consider feeding to our children or our pets.
 Although all feeding is discouraged, for those who insist anyways it is far preferable to feed foods consistent with a natural diet such as cracked corn or game bird chow.

 5. Feeding waterfowl can lead to disease among waterfowl populations.

-The following list is birds NOT protected by federal laws, however there are laws about transport of captive-raised game birds.
-Contact TWRA or USFWS about details on transport of captive-raised game birds.
+The following list of birds is NOT protected by federal laws, however, there are laws about the transport of captive-raised game birds.
+Contact TWRA or USFWS for details on the transport of captive-raised game birds.

-List of non-native, invasive, and domestic birds not federally protected by Migratory Bird Treat Act laws and found in Tennessee.
+The following is a list of non-native, invasive, and domestic birds not federally protected by Migratory Bird Treat Act laws and found in Tennessee: